martin67/adventofcode/src/main/doc/aoc2020/Day20JurassicJigsaw.md

 sea monster.
 In the above example, the habitat's water roughness is **273**.

 **How many # are not part of a sea monster?**

+Your puzzle answer was 2495.

+Both parts of this puzzle are complete!
+They provide two gold stars: **